mundorfd/Yum-Yum-Guys-Cookbook/Cornucopia Salad (GOD#$%M SALAD).md

 ## Description

 This is my absolute favorite salad.
-When Darcy first shared 1t with me.
-I made it over and over again until the fourth or fifth time in a couple of weeks. and Chuck complained and asked 1f I was going to make that "goddamm salad" again.
-So we don't call 1t Cornucopia salad anymore,·but still love 1t :-)
+When Darcy first shared it with me.
+I made it over and over again until the fourth or fifth time in a couple of weeks.
+Chuck complained and asked if I was going to make that "goddamm salad" again.
+So we don't call it Cornucopia salad anymore,·but still love it :-)

 ## Ingredients